Porn Cones & Cat Ladies

 *

 Tangential, but worth saying: The hard work of raising a child has given me insight to how and why women in shitty relationships - including abusive ones - can feel stuck.
 How many times have we heard the onslaught of criticism aimed at a woman with children, with a pittance of income or none at all, who stays with her asshole of a man?
-How many times have we been forced to endure the unimaginative scrutiny of those who have yet to reflect on their own hardships and entanglements, but who can’t help but lecture about “what they would do” in that situation?”
+How many times have we been forced to endure the unimaginative scrutiny of those who have yet to reflect on their own hardships and entanglements, but who can’t help but lecture anyone who will suffer them the details of “what they would do” in that situation?”

 *

 I recently listened to Matthew Remski argue that JD Vance’s accusations of “childless cat ladies” caused an uproar because it tapped into deeper, more hidden troubles with the American family, including jealousy of those who are child-free in a country that does little to support families.
-It made me recall how common it was in my acupuncture clinic to hear new parents bemoan the sudden lack of idle time, how they realize its importance to their sanity once it’s gone.
-But it’s not polite to stare with envy at the young man under a tree with a book, the couple having Bloody Mary’s at brunch, the older woman nibbling a pastry and sipping a latte, taking her sweet ‘ol time, so we don’t.
-We look away, and swallow it.
+It made me recall how common it is in my acupuncture clinic to hear new parents bemoan the sudden lack of idle time, how they come to realize its importance to sanity only once it’s gone.
+But it’s not polite to stare with envy at the young man under a tree with a book, the couple having Bloody Mary’s at brunch, the older woman nibbling a pastry and sipping a latte, taking her sweet ‘ol time.
+So we don’t.
+We swallow it.

 *

 Many parents believe their children are gifts from God, and so it follows that they should give thanks for their blessings and work harder if they find themselves struggling to keep up.
-Sometimes, they’re asked to pretend that raising a family with little support can’t turn them into a human husk, no matter how hard they loved, no matter how hard they pushed their nose to the grindstone.
+Sometimes, they’re asked to pretend that raising a family with little support is not capable of transforming them into a husk, no matter how hard they love, no matter how close they hold their nose to the grindstone.

 From Matthew Remski: